Praqma/smallstep-ca-demo/README.md

 There are two types of challenges, [HTTP-01](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) and [DNS-01](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).

-* With HTTPS-01 the client puts a file locally with a token given by the CA. The CA then retrieves the file.
+* With HTTP-01 the client puts a file locally with a token given by the CA. The CA then retrieves the file.
 If successful and everything matches up properly then a certificate is generated which the client retrieves.
 Port 80 **must** be open on the client side.

 * With DNS-01 the CA wants you to prove control of your domain.
 In this case the CA expects a TXT record to be put under that domain name.
 The client is responsible for this.
 If successful and everything matches up the certificate is generated and the client retrieves it.
-This means you need a DNS provider that supports the protocol and control over the domain.
+This means you need to have control over the domain and a DNS provider that supports the ACME protocol.

 In either case the client needs to retrive the certificate.
 So somewhere internet access is needed if you want to use [LetsEncrypt](https://letsencrypt.org/).